hoodiecrow/ConsTcl/README.md

 __read-expr__

-The procedure `read-expr` parses input by reading the first available character and delegating to one of the more detailed reading procedures based on that, producing an expression of any kind.
+The procedure `read-expr` reads input by reading the first available character and delegating to one of the more detailed reading procedures based on that, producing an expression of any kind.
 A Tcl character value can be passed to it, that character will be used first before reading from the input stream.